North Korea

 North Korea, officially the Democratic People's Republic of Korea (DPRK), is a country in East Asia.
-It constitutes the northern half of the Korean Peninsula and shares borders with China and Russia to the north at the Yalu (Amnok) and Tumen rivers, and South Korea to the south at the Korean Demilitarized Zone.
-North Korea's border with South Korea is a disputed border as both countries claim the entirety of the Korean Peninsula.
+It constitutes the northern half of the Korean Peninsula and borders China and Russia to the north at the Yalu (Amnok) and Tumen rivers, and South Korea to the south at the Korean Demilitarized Zone (DMZ).
 The country's western border is formed by the Yellow Sea, while its eastern border is defined by the Sea of Japan.
-North Korea, like its southern counterpart, claims to be the legitimate government of the entire peninsula and adjacent islands.
+North Korea, like South Korea, claims to be the sole legitimate government of the Korean Peninsula and adjacent islands.
 Pyongyang is the capital and largest city.

-In 1910, Korea was annexed by the Empire of Japan.
+The Korean Peninsula was first inhabited as early as the Lower Paleolithic period.
+Its first kingdom was noted in Chinese records in the early 7th century BCE.
+Following the unification of the Three Kingdoms of Korea into Silla and Balhae in the late 7th century, Korea was ruled by the Goryeo dynasty (918–1392) and the Joseon dynasty (1392–1897).
+The succeeding Korean Empire (1897–1910) was annexed in 1910 into the Empire of Japan.
 In 1945, after the Japanese surrender at the end of World War II, Korea was divided into two zones along the 38th parallel, with the north occupied by the Soviet Union and the south occupied by the United States.
-Negotiations on reunification failed, and in 1948, separate governments were formed: the socialist and Soviet-aligned Democratic People's Republic of Korea in the north, and the capitalist, Western-aligned Republic of Korea in the south.
-The Korean War began in 1950, with an invasion by North Korea, and lasted until 1953.
-The Korean Armistice Agreement brought about a ceasefire and established a demilitarized zone (DMZ), but no formal peace treaty has ever been signed.

-Post-war North Korea benefited greatly from economic aid and expertise provided by other Eastern Bloc countries, particularly the Soviet Union and China.
-However, relations between North Korea and the Soviet Union soured after the ascension of Nikita Khrushchev to the Soviet premiership in 1953, as Khrushchev denounced Stalinism while Kim Il-sung, North Korea's first leader, upheld it.
-Kim briefly turned to China in the late 1950s before purging both pro-Soviet and pro-Chinese elements from the ruling Workers' Party of Korea and promoting his personal philosophy of Juche as the state ideology.
-From the 1970s, South Korea's economy began to boom whilst North Korea entered a state of stagnation.
-Pyongyang's international isolation sharply accelerated from the 1980s onwards as the Cold War came to an end and China opened up to the West.
-The fall of the Soviet Union in 1991 then brought about a full-scale collapse of the North Korean economy.
-From 1994 to 1998, North Korea suffered a famine that resulted in the deaths of between 240,000 and 420,000 people, and the population continues to suffer from malnutrition.
+In 1948, separate governments were formed in Korea: the socialist and Soviet-aligned Democratic People's Republic of Korea in the north, and the capitalist, Western-aligned Republic of Korea in the south.
+The North Korean invasion of South Korea in 1950 started the Korean War.
+In 1953, the Korean Armistice Agreement brought about a ceasefire and established a demilitarized zone (DMZ), but no formal peace treaty has ever been signed.
+Post-war North Korea benefited greatly from economic aid and expertise provided by other Eastern Bloc countries.
+However, Kim Il Sung, North Korea's first leader, promoted his personal philosophy of Juche as the state ideology.
+Pyongyang's international isolation sharply accelerated from the 1980s onwards as the Cold War came to an end.
+The fall of the Soviet Union in 1991 then brought about a sharp decline to the North Korean economy.
+From 1994 to 1998, North Korea suffered a famine with the population continuing to suffer from malnutrition.
+In 2024, the DPRK formally abandoned efforts to reunify Korea.